Sierra de Cádiz

-Sierra de Cádiz (Spanish: "Cádiz Mountains") is a comarca (county, but with no administrative role) province of Cádiz (Andalusia, southern Spain).
+Sierra de Cádiz (Spanish: "Cádiz Mountains") is one of the six comarcas (county, but with no administrative role) province of Cádiz (Andalusia, southern Spain).

 Most of the comarca's territory falls within the Sierra de Grazalema Natural Park, a protected area.
+This comarca was established in 2003 by the Government of Andalusia.

 Municipalities

 The Sierra de Cádiz comarca includes the following municipalities: